negativenagesh/negativenagesh/README.md

 <p align="justify">

-Hi, I’m Subrahmanya Gaonkar, currently based in Bengaluru.
+Hey, I’m Subrahmanya Gaonkar, currently based in Bengaluru, India.
 I’m a Machine Learning and Deep Learning Engineer passionate about solving real-world problems through data-driven solutions.

-What motivates me?
+### What motivates me?

 I love tackling everyday problems with technology, that people can rely on every day.
 Whether it’s streamlining processes or enhancing accessibility I enjoy crafting data-driven solutions, using skills in Machine learning, Deep Learning, computer vision, Generative AI, LLMs mainly Data Science for automating quality grading to cut manual labor by 90% or creating AI chatbots to improve healthcare access - this drives me because they make a real difference in people’s lives and society.

 Recently, I interned at Vizzhy (HanoomanAI), where I worked on some exciting AI-driven projects.
 One of my notable contributions was developing ArogyaMitra, a medical chatbot trained on specialized medical data.
 Using tools like Pinecone, Llama2, and Langchain, I managed to achieve a 95% accuracy rate in responding to medical queries and significantly reduced response latency by deploying the model locally.
 I also created a WhatsApp Chat Analyzer, which provided insights into chat behavior using NLP and data visualization, enhancing user engagement by 25%.